Meeeds/leelawrapper/README.md

 # leelawrapper
 wrapper python script to client.exe

+#how to use it
-get wrapperClient.py, copy/paste it on the same folder where client.exe is located install python 2.7 double click on wrapperClient.py
+* get wrapperClient.py, copy/paste it on the same folder where client.exe is located
+* install python 2.7
+* double click on wrapperClient.py